 Central Bank regulation 721-U requires that purchases of foreign currency of greater than \$10,000 for a limited number of imported services, mainly in the hospitality and tourism sector, must receive advance permission from the Ministry of Finance.
 While intended to combat capital flight, this measure has the potential to delay financial transactions and impede the participation of foreign firms in this sector.
+A new currency control law, which is currently under discussion within the government, may eliminate the need for licenses, but would require CBR notification in most circumstances unless specifically noted in the law, with all currency controls lifted by 2007.
 Tax preferences formerly provided to Russian film producers were abolished effective January 1, 2002.